-(3) All rights accorded to parents under this article transfer to children students who are incarcerated in an adult or juvenile, state, or local correctional institution.
+(2) All other rights accorded to parents under this article transfer to the child student; and incarcerated in an adult or juvenile, state, or local correctional institution.

-If a state transfers rights under this section, the school district LEA shall notify the individual and the parents of the transfer of rights.
-If, consistent with state law, an eligible child student is determined not to have the ability to provide informed consent with respect to the educational program of the child student, the school district LEA shall appoint the parent or, if the parent is not available, another appropriate individual to represent the educational interests of the child student throughout the child's student's eligibility under this article.
+(3) All rights accorded to parents under this article transfer to children students who are and the parents of the transfer of rights.
+If, consistent with state law, an eligible child student is determined not to have the ability to provide informed consent with respect to the educational program of the ehild student, the school district LEA shall appoint the parent or, if the parent is not available, another appropriate individual to represent the educational interests of the ehild student throughout the child's student's eligibility under this article.